acani/Libraries/README.md

 3. Use

-    See RepositoryName's `README.md` file for usage information.
+    See `RepositoryName/README.md` for usage information.

 4. Update

-    Run `git pull` from `Libraries/RepositoryName` routinely.
+    Run `git pull` from `Libraries/RepositoryName`.

-    Then, if any files have been added, moved, or removed:

-        * Update your Xcode project's references to those files accordingly
-        * Add any new Swift files to your target
+    If that adds, moves, or removes any files, update your Xcode project accordingly.